-The HTSB adopted the Model Code of Ethics for Educators in 2018.
-This new code developed by a task force of educators under the auspices of the National Association of State Directors of Teacher Education and Certification (NASDTEC) is a tool for educators to have challenging conversations about ethical dilemmas they face each day in the classroom.
-A core of Hawaii teachers was trained to be their island's Model Code resource person, and professional development became available for teachers statewide in spring 2020.
+HTSB adopted the Model Code of Ethics for Educators in 2018.
+This new code, developed by a task force of educators under the auspices of the National Association of State Directors of Teacher Education and Certification (NASDTEC), is a tool for educators to have challenging conversations about ethical dilemmas they face each day in the classroom.
+A core of Hawai'i teachers was trained to be their island's Model Code resource person, and professional development became available for teachers statewide in the spring of 2020.